joetjo/jopLauncher/README.md

 - allow to exclude process that are detected but are not game ( launcher, crash handler, etc.. you may discover strange things ).
 - allow to map a custom name for an executable or to use the parent folder name instead of the executable name.

-A good companion app to take note about your games : Edited with : https://www.electronjs.org/apps/notable it allows to set a markdown file by game and "tag" game to search in your own game. jopLauncher allows to link the md file of the game and to open it outside notable.
+A good companion app to take note about your games : https://www.electronjs.org/apps/notable it allows to set a markdown file by game and "tag" game to search in your own game. jopLauncher allows to link the md file of the game and to open it outside notable.

 Platform : **Windows** ( python )